House Ailurus

 Known Missing

-• The Monarch and Heir of the Missing House - believed to have been friends and allies of The Chief Rabbit and The Great Bat due to a number of Crown documents from both Protectorates detailing treaties with, and visits to and from The Missing House, and security footage from both Houses showing the royal families talking to thin air as if to a dignitary.
+• The Monarch and Heir of the Missing House - Believed to have been friends and allies of The Chief Rabbit and The Great Bat due to a number of Crown documents from both Protectorates detailing treaties with, and visits to and from The Missing House, and security footage from both Houses showing the royal families talking to thin air as if to a dignitary.

 • Members of the Raptor Squad - Raptor Captain Dazzlinkat remembers having Tome Knights under her command, and can be seen in security footage giving invisible people orders in a paramilitary fashion.
 There are also numerous security reports and records of training schedules.